check-spelling-sandbox/azure-rest-api-specs/specification/mongocluster/DocumentDB.MongoCluster.Management/README.md

 Use VS Code to edit TypeSpec definition files.
 - If adding a new API version - update `main.tsp` with the API version definition.
     - Copy the `examples\` from the previous `stable` or `preview` API version into a new versoin folder.
-    - For any additions to the API specificatoin, decorate the properties/models/resource etc. with `@added(Versions.v<api-version>)`.
+    - For any additions to the API specification, decorate the properties/models/resource etc. with `@added(Versions.v<api-version>)`.
     - Similarly for removing items, use `@removed(Versions.v<api-version>)` - note that this could trigger a API breaking change error during PR review.
 - If adding a new resource (proxy or tracked ARM resource), create a new `.tsp` file with the filename matching the resource name, eg. `User.tsp`.
 - Any shared models should be added to `common.tsp`.